Types of Debt Financing

 - Shopify Capital is another financing offered for e-commerce companies.
 It works similarly to PayPal financing.
 The remittance rate is charged daily as a percentage of the daily sales until the loan amount is remitted.
 Total owed amounts consist of two numbers: fixed borrowing cost (the fee) and the loan amount.
 The loan term has 60 days.

 - Flexport capital allows access to cash to cover supply chain or inventory purchase costs.
 This loan has extended payment terms for up to 120 days and can advance up to 80% of commercial invoices.
-100% of the loan can be used to pay for customs duties.
+You can use 100% of the loan pay for customs duties.
 Flexport Capital pays suppliers directly with no additional fees to the borrower.

 - Clearco offers to fund marketing and inventory spending for e-commerce businesses.
 Loans varies from $10,000 up to $20 million.
 Clearco offers revenue-based financing, and the payments are made when the business generates sales.

 - Circle-up is a lending option that provides flexible capital for CPG businesses.
 Companies can use them to purchase inventory or increase marketing dollars.
 Circle Up offers both cash-flow-based loans and asset-based loans.
 They use open customer purchase orders and/or accounts receivable to determine the availability of funding.
-This type of loan is an asset based as mentioned above.
+This type of loan is an asset based.

 Pro Tip: Read about Will My Business Survive The Current Economy? (startuptandem.com)